 What receipts should I save?

 All original, itemized receipts for expenses you wish to be reimbursed should be saved.
 This includes, but is not limited to, lodging, ground transportation, registration, baggage, parking, rental car, and airfare itinerary and payment receipt.
-All receipts myst show the form of payment (credit card, or last four digits of credit card number), date, and the amount paid.
-If you do not have a receipt showing proof of payment, a bank or credit card transaction summary or statement showing the amount on the receipt you have provided was posted to your account.
+All receipts must show the form of payment (credit card, or last four digits of credit card number), date and the amount paid.
+If you do not have a receipt showing proof of payment, please provide a bank or credit card transaction summary or statement showing that the amount on the receipt you have provided was posted to your account.

-What if I paid an individual to stay in his/her home or paid my friend for half a hotel room?
+What if I paid an individual to stay in their home or paid my friend for half a hotel room?
 How can I get reimbursed?

-To be reimbursed for costs incurred for lodging in an individual's home, you must provide a copy of the cancelled check written to them and a signed contract (including your signature and your friend's signature) that includes the dates you stayed, the amount you were charged, the location of the residence, and confirmation that you paid for the expenses in full.
+To be reimbursed for costs incurred for lodging in an individual's home, you must provide a copy of the canceled check written to them and a signed contract (including your signature and your friend's signature) that includes the dates you stayed, the amount you were charged, the location of the residence and confirmation that you paid for the expenses in full.

 How do I split a hotel room and still get refunded by the university?